lawrie/MuraxArduino/README.md

 #### 7-segment LED display

-Corresponds to Digilent Pmod on pmods 7 and 9.
+Uses a Digilent PMODSSD on pmods 7 and 9.

 Need to write a very simple library for this.
+It displays hex values.

 #### shiftIn

 On BlackIce pins 31 and 32.

-Corresponds to Arduino shiftOut method.
+Corresponds to Arduino shiftIn method.

 #### shiftOut